Virginia Ryan is a visual artist, art therapist (B.A.A.T) and gestalt counselor.

 Virginia Ryan stoically and freely chooses the diaspora, that tragic historic fate suffered by many peoples in both East and West, In this sense the work acquires a Utopian value in the true sense of the word, the preference for a non-place, for a 'dematerialized elsewhere' that does not require permanence or definitive occupation.
 Painting, sculpture, photography, design and architecture interweave in the production of installations that can stand in any space, but without the risk of being totally integrated.
 The nomadism and eclecticism of style that supports the form helps the establishment of a gradual decomposition with respect to the spatial unity of the productive moment and the temporal unity of the moment of contemplation.
 Virginia Ryan's work acts like a blender that creates interaction between the various forms of language and dematerializes every traditional aesthetic category......''

-In December 2015 she closed her studio in Bassam and returned to her studio in Umbria, four months before the massacre on the local beach in Bassam (March 2016) where many people, including members of the art community, were to be wounded or lose their lives.
+In December 2015 she closed her studio in Bassam and returned to her studio in Umbria, four months before the terrorist attack on the local beach in Bassam (March 2016) where many people, including members of the art community, were to be wounded or lose their lives.
 This event profoundly affected her work at the time.

 In October 2016, Ryan founded an open art workshop with asylum seekers from West Africa in Trevi, her place of residence in Italy: ' MakeArtNotWalls/italia ' establishing a place for creative exploration intersecting art and art therapy.
 Ryan has co-curated exhibitions of the group's work in Italy and Edinburgh, Los Angeles and Paris, whilst remaining committed to her own practice.